ronakg/awesome-flickr-gallery-plugin/README.txt

 == Upgrade Notice ==

+= 2.5.2 =
+- [Bug Fix] When changes are submitted on Edit Galleries page, selected gallery would go back to default instead of last edited gallery.
+- [Bug Fix] Credit Note would appear above the gallery if gallery has only 1 page
+- [Bug Fix] Donate button link was broken, fixed it.
+Now shower all the donations :).

 = 2.5.1 =
 - [Bug Fix] Extra line breaks were added by some themes.
 - [Bug Fix] Do not show pagination bar if there is only one page.